 You can also commission the girls you get to do the programs (who don’t wish to coach) and a percentage off of all the supplements they buy, hence why supplements and products are pushed at you from the start.

 When I first signed up with the coach, I would have done this vs. signing up under someone else and making them more money.
 You want to be at the top of the pyramid calling the shots, not in the middle or bottom, always working for someone else.

 Something important to also note is if you ever decide to leave the squad you signed up under and want to coach under another coach or start your stem, your coach who you initially signed up under now retains and gets all of your clients/ signups (that you worked your ass off to get) as their own!
 This means you are starting over and losing all your rankings within the company.

 Can You Make Money As A Beachbody Coach?

 Like I told you at the start of this article, I will be transparent with you—only a small.
-Percentage of people make money from Beachbody, and in fact, most people end up losing money at the end of the year.
+A percentage of people make money from Beachbody, and most people lose money at the end of the year.

 Here are some cold hard statistics surrounding MLMs: